Edwardstong/Investigate_Calorie_In_Recipies/README.md

 interactions (731,927 rows × 5 columns), from Food.com, containing information
 on thousands of recipes and their nutritional content.
 This dataset allows us to explore what contributes to higher-calorie recipes.
 Specifically, we seek to
-answer: How can we determine the amount of calories?
+answer: What types of recipes tend to have the most calories?
 By analyzing factors such as preparation time, number of steps, and ingredient composition, we can identify trends in high-calorie recipes and understand which attributes contribute to their nutritional density.
 This insight is valuable for